EricCSheppard/microphone-api/README.md

 # Microphone API

-This api will allow the users of our react front-end application to CRUD pets and their toys.
+This api will allow the users of our react front-end application to CRUD mics.

 This application uses token authentication instead of sessions.